hamuyuuki/pushing-hours-restriction/README.md

 # Pushing Hours Restriction
-This GitHub Action adds pusing hours restriction to the Branch protection rule of the default branch.
+This GitHub Action adds pushing hours restriction to the Branch protection rule of the default branch.

 # Usage